Thank you for a wonderful event!

 *For discount codes, contact Continuing Education (firstname.lastname@example.org, 253-535-7722) prior to registering for the conference.

-PLU Students: DJS funding is available to cover the cost of a limited number of current students.
-Click here for the application and information.
+PLU Students: DJS funding may be available to cover the cost of a limited number of current students.
+Click “Request More Information” and indicate you are a PLU student seeking DJS funds to be put on the list for 2019.

 The conference is designed to provide participants with the knowledge, skills and tools necessary to: